 - 2. When paved shoulders having a width of 8 feet or more are closed, channelizing devices should be used to close the shoulder in advance of the merging taper to direct vehicular traffic to remain within the traveled way. - 3.
-Where channelizing devices are used instead of pavement markings, the maximum spacing should be 1⁄2 S feet where S is the speed in mph. - 4.
+Where channelizing devices are used instead of pavement markings, the maximum spacing should be 1/2 S feet where S is the speed in mph. - 4.
 If the tangent distance along the temporary diversion is less than 600 feet, a Double Reverse Curve sign should be used instead of the first Reverse Curve sign, and the second Reverse Curve sign should be omitted.

-- 5. Positive protection devices may be used per Section 6M.02. - 6.
-Warning lights may be used to supplement channelizing devices at night. - 7.
+- 5. Warning lights may be used to supplement channelizing devices at night. - 6.
 A truck-mounted attenuator may be used on the work vehicle and/or the shadow vehicle.

-Figure 6P-32.
+Figure 6H-32.
 Half Road Closure on a Multi-Lane, High-Speed Highway (TA-32)

-Notes for Figure 6P-33-Typical Application 33 Stationary Lane Closure on a Divided Highway
+Notes for Figure 6H-33-Typical Application 33 Stationary Lane Closure on a Divided Highway